DBJDBJ/dbj.cond/man.md

 let R2 = dbj.cond("one", "one", "one === one", "none found!");
 assert(R2 === "one === one");
 ```
-For reasons of performance dbj.cond.comparators are not comprehensivley checked for validity.
+For reasons of performance dbj.cond.comparators are not comprehensively checked for validity.
 As we have explained (just a moment before) for using dbj.cond() with complex types (arrays of 'anything' etc.)
-for dealing with arrays, two powerfull non-standard comparators are provided, "arr" and "lookup" (ex 'multi').
+for dealing with arrays, two powerful non-standard comparators are provided, "arr" and "lookup" (ex 'multi').

 Usage is this:
  ```javascript